Samyak2/website/content/post/07_audio.md

 The resolution of this image is 256 pixels by 256 pixels.
 Totalling 65,536 pixels.
 Each pixel is represented by a number.
 0 (the minimum value) is black and {{% sidenote "255 (the maximum value) is white." %}}This depends on the [bit depth](https://en.wikipedia.org/wiki/Color_depth) of the image.
 The example image uses 8-bit color, hence the range of 0-255.{{%/ sidenote %}}
-So to represent an image, all we need is the resolution (height, width) and bunch of numbers.
+So to represent an image, all we need is the resolution (height, width) and a bunch of numbers.
 In this case, an array of 65,536 numbers.

 An image can be seen as a 2-d matrix - numbers arranged in rows and columns: